Subrat2006/Rectangles-Animation-/README.md

 # About the program
 This program enables us to see the arrangement of Rectangular blocks in a systematic order (according to the size of the Blocks)

+# Rules
+The rules of this program would be followed by the Computer itself and you have to guess it!

+Actually, I am leaving here the pattern for you all:

+1) The Smaller Block can't go above the Bigger Block!